waitinfuture/emapreduce/intl.en-US/Developer Guide/API reference/Cluster/CreateCluster.md

 # CreateCluster {#concept_ahy_wy1_kfb .concept}

-You can this operation to create a cluster.
+You can call this operation to create a cluster.

 ## Request parameters {#section_wbp_dz1_kfb .section}